 If you are sticking to the groomers, keep in mind that most of the blue pistes are pretty shallow and you'll most likely end up hiking.
 Also, when approaching the Flims base, follow signage closely to make sure you don't end up on piste #5 toward Fidaz.

-For some of the best on-mountain lunches, try Tegia Larnags hut reataurant, the Runcahohe on the route from Startgels to Flims, or the Alp Nagens Stalla located half way the Nagens lift
+For some of the best on-mountain lunches, try Tegia Larnags hut restaurant, the Runcahohe on the route from Startgels to Flims, or the Alp Nagens Stalla located half way the Nagens lift

 For apres ski approaching the Laax Murschetg base, look for the Tegia Larnags ski bar.
 In the Flims base, try the Legna Bar or the Iglubar.
 For nightlife, head over to the Lobby Bar at the Riders Palace (if there is a show), check out Indy Bar And Club, or the Casa Veglia in Laax.
-For both après and nightlife, don't expect during much mid-week.
+For both après and nightlife, don't expect during much mid-week since the ski area is popular with weekenders from Zurich.

 To reach the snowboarding at the Laax ski area from Zurich by car, head southeast on Route A3 and then south on Route A13 to Bonaduz.
 Turn west on Route 19 to Flims.
 There is a very convenient free ski bus linking Flims to Laax to Falera.